shrm-org/php-json-schema/README.md

+    This Fork supports full iso-8601 for format date-time

 This library provides JSON schema validation using the schema found at http://json-schema.org.
 Note that it is not yet feature complete, but does support basic validation.
 The JSON schema draft can be found at http://tools.ietf.org/html/draft-zyp-json-schema-03